2 FAM 600

 (a) Financing studies, instruction, and other educational activities of nationals of foreign countries in Department-assisted and sponsored schools; and

-(3) To assist posts in assessing the quality of educational opportunities for dependent children of U.S. Government employees and in developing educational programs for dependent children when there are no such facilities available.
+(3) To assist posts in assessing the quality of educational opportunities for dependent children of U.S. citizens who are personnel under Chief of Mission authority assigned to the country where the school is located and in developing educational programs for such dependent children when there are no such facilities available.

 2 FAM 611.3 Scope

-These regulations apply to the Office of Overseas Schools (A/OPR/OS) and its program, and to posts and schools in foreign countries during the schools’ participation in the Department of State’s Overseas Schools Assistance Program.
+These policies and procedures apply to the Office of Overseas Schools (A/OPR/OS) and its program, and to posts and schools in foreign countries during the schools’ participation in the Department of State’s Overseas Schools Assistance Program.

 2 FAM 611.4 Funding